 Burglary in Louisiana is defined as the unlawful entry into a structure with intent to commit a crime inside.
 Burglary is not necessarily the same crime as breaking and entering – a person can commit burglary by trespassing through an open door if he intends to commit a crime once inside.

-If you have been arrested or charged with burglary in the state of Louisiana, you need a lawyer who will work to protect your legal rights as a defendant.
+If you have been arrested or charged with burglary in the state of Louisiana, you need a New Orleans theft attorney who will work to protect your legal rights as a defendant.
 A burglary conviction damages your record and can pose problems down the road in finding employment that is contingent on a background check.
-In order to keep your record and your reputation as clean as possible, contact Bloom Legal today at 504.599.9997 to schedule a free consultation with a New Orleans criminal defense attorney.
+In order to keep your record and your reputation as clean as possible, contact Bloom Legal today at 504-599-9997 to schedule a consultation.

 Burglary in Louisiana is not Just the Unlawful Entry into a Home